White paper - web edition

 A working theoretical framework

 This white paper is presented as an exploratory framework.
 Its value lies not in claiming final answers, but in offering a mathematical language for questions long thought unformalizable.
+The companion page extends that spirit by showing that refinement, when truthful, can strengthen rather than weaken the work.

 Source relationship

-This page presents the white paper in web form.
+This page presents the whitepaper in web form.